Nuggets Coach Mike Malone Says LeBron James Lacks Michael Jordan’s ‘Killer Mentality’

 Although that answer feels akin to a cop-out, with Malone seemingly indicating that both players have achieved GOAT status, his mention of Jordan’s killer instinct on the court could definitely indicate that he’s leaning toward the Chicago Bulls legend and six-time NBA champion in the argument.

 The Last Dance is a Jordan-centric docu-series covering the Bulls’ 1997-98 season, during which they defeated the Utah Jazz in the NBA Finals to complete their second three-peat of championships.
-At the conclusion of the campaign, the Bulls elected to go in a new direction, bidding adieu to future Hall of Famers Scottie Pippen, Dennis Rodman and Phil Jackson, while Jordan elected to retire for the second time.
+At the conclusion of the campaign, the Bulls elected to go in a new direction, bidding adieu to future Hall of Famers Scottie Pippen, Dennis Rodman, and Phil Jackson, while Jordan elected to retire for the second time.

 Since its first two (of 10) episodes aired on Sunday, the Jordan-James debate has returned to the social consciousness in a major way.
-Earlier this week, Brooklyn Nets star Kevin Durant made his own pick public, claiming that Jordan (not LeBron) would be the best player in today’s NBA if he were playing now, despite the fact that the league has changed dramatically in the 17 years since MJ last took to the hardwood.
+Earlier this week, Brooklyn Nets star Kevin Durant made his own pick public.
+He claimed that Jordan (not LeBron) would be the best player in today’s NBA if he were playing now, despite the fact that the league has changed dramatically in the 17 years since MJ last took to the hardwood.

-Over 15 seasons, Jordan averaged 30 points, six rebounds, five assists and more than two steals per game.
-James, meanwhile, has averaged 27 points, seven rebounds, seven assists and 1.6 steals per contest over a 17-year span.
+Over 15 seasons, Jordan averaged 30 points, six rebounds, five assists, and more than two steals per game.
+James, meanwhile, has averaged 27 points, seven rebounds, seven assists, and 1.6 steals per contest over a 17-year span.